artworks

 digital photographs

-An ongoing series of digital SLR photographs taken around Chicago's Northwest side showcasing the urban landscape in a state of flux, signage, development, and destruction.
+A series, a catalog, an archive of 200+ digital SLR photographs taken around Chicago's Northwest side showcasing the urban landscape in a state of flux, signage, development, and destruction.
 Focusing as much on the symbolic inference of didactic objects as the colors and compositions of this particular American environ.
+A fence becomes a neighbor.

 Many more photos in this set not here, but available if you are curious.